 Before we even talk about pricing and the types of jobs you could shoot, we need to talk about the types of clients you can have.

-Client Direct – these are clients where you are dealing directly with the end client, like a restaurant owner, a website owner, a food manufacturer, etc.
+Client Direct – these are clients where you are dealing directly with the end client.
+There are a lot of different types of companies that can use food photography.

 The images above are from a client direct job – a high end grocery store.